mendix/docs/content/refguide/sync-webmodeler-desktopmodeler.md

 {{% alert type="info" %}}

 The sync process is available for apps with Mendix version 7.23.2 and below.
-If your project has Mendix version 7.23.3 and above, see [Collaborative Development in the Web Modeler](general-collaborative-development).
+If your project has Mendix version 7.23.3 and above, see [Collaborative Development](collaborative-development).

 {{% /alert %}}